Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Somewhat counter-intuitively, after adjusting for age, sex, and body mass, TEE is relatively constant within these four phases, regardless of activity or immune activation.
 Instead, an individual’s fixed energy budget is allocated among, e.g., growth, immunity, and activity.
 Children in horticultural Shuar vs. industrial populations have very similar TEE, for example, but compared to children in industrial populations, Shuar children have higher immune activation and activity, and reduced growth (Urlacher et al., 2019).

-Adult hunter-gatherer energy production
+2.7 Adult hunter-gatherer energy production

 A compilation of adult hunter-gatherer energy production by sex found that males typically (but not always) produced a surplus of calories beyond the typical adult male TEE, women generally produced around an adult female TEE (but in some cases with a surplus and in others with a deficit), and the combined male and female production was generally a surplus that would support offspring (Kraft et al., 2021).
-See Figure 3A.
+See Figure 3.

-Taking the average daily TEE of a hunter-gatherer adult to be about 2300 kcals, and using the energy production values in Figure 3A from Kraft et al. (2021), adult hunter-gatherer women produced from 0.4 to 1.6 of daily adult TEE, men from 1 to 2.4 of daily adult TEE, and one woman plus one man produced from 1.7 to 3.3 of daily adult TEE.
-Accordingly, maximum female energy production was modeled as a range from 0.4 to 1.8 of adult TEE, and maximum male energy production as a range from 1 to 2.6 of adult TEE, with the constraint that \(1.6 \le \mathrm{TEE}_{prop,f} + \mathrm{TEE}_{prop,m} \le 3.4\) (i.e., the range of surplus to support juvenile offspring).
+Taking the average TEE of a hunter-gatherer adult to be 2300 kcals/day, and using the energy production values in Figure 3 from Kraft et al. (2021), adult hunter-gatherer women produced from 0.4 to 1.6 of daily adult TEE, men from 1 to 2.4 of daily adult TEE, and one woman plus one man produced from 1.7 to 3.3 of daily adult TEE.
+Accordingly, maximum female energy production was modeled as a range from 0.4 to 1.6 of adult TEE, and maximum male energy production as a range from 1 to 2.2 of adult TEE, with the constraint that 2.2 ≤ TEEprop,f + TEEprop,m ≤ 3.4 (i.e., the range needed to support at least two adults with some surplus for juvenile offspring, with a maximum just slightly above Kraft et al., 2021).

-Age- and sex-specific energy production
+2.7.1 Age- and sex-specific energy production

 Hunter-gatherer energy production (kcals/day) by age and sex is fairly uncertain because there have been very few such populations to study, and measurements might be restricted to food returned to camp (ignoring food consumed during foraging), perhaps obtained only during parts of the year, and/or data from adults only.
-Drawing inspiration from modeling approaches in Gurven & Walker (2005), Gurven & Kaplan (2006), Koster et al. (2020), and Schniter et al. (2015), I modeled foraging productivity across the lifespan as follows:
+Drawing inspiration from modeling approaches in Gurven & Walker (2005), Gurven & Kaplan (2006), Koster et al. (2020), and Schniter et al. (2015), I modeled daily foraging productivity across the lifespan as follows:

 \[ productivity(age) = \mathrm{TEE}_{prop} strength(age)^\alpha skill(age)^{1 - \alpha} \tag{1}\]

-where \(\mathrm{TEE}_{prop}\) is the proportion of adult TEE, and ranged from 0.4 to 1.8 for women and from 1 to 2.6 for men, and \(0 \le \alpha \le 1\) is the relative importance of strength vs. skill, and was set to 0.25 (mostly skill-based), 0.5 (equal parts skill and strength), and 0.75 (mostly strength-based), separately for males and females.
-Strength was proxied by age- and sex-specific body weight (kg) as a proportion of maximum adult male weight, multiplied by a function that declines rapidly as age approaches the maximum age:
+where TEEprop is the proportion of adult TEE/day, and ranged from 0.4 to 1.6 for women and from 1 to 2.2 for men, and \(0 \le \alpha \le 1\) is the relative importance of strength vs. skill, and was set to 0.25 (mostly skill-based), 0.5 (equal parts skill and strength), and 0.75 (mostly strength-based), separately for males and females.
+Strength was proxied by age- and sex-specific body weight (kg) as a proportion of maximum adult male weight, multiplied by a function that declines rapidly as age approaches the maximum age, representing senescence (e.g., reductions in muscle mass and bone density in old age):

 \[ strength(age, sex) = \frac{weight(age, sex) (1 - e^{b_0 (age_{\mathrm{max}}-age)})}{weight_{\mathrm{max}}} \tag{2}\]